-- A cover letter where you explain the objective of your visit, plan of action to get job, time required to secure a job, and your alternative career plans if you cannot find a job.
+- A cover letter.
+Explain in it the objective of your visit, how you plan to find employment, and your alternative career plans if you cannot find a job.

-- Diploma of your degree (or any other proof of academic qualification from a German or non-German university) as well as any certificates of previous work experience.
+- Proof of academic qualification.
+Diploma of your degree or any other proof of academic qualification from a German or non-German university.
+Attach any certificates of previous work experiences as well.

 Note that all documents must be produced in German or English or together with a translation into German provided by a translator recognized by the embassy.
 All official documents must be provided in a translated, attested and legalized version.
 Depending on the embassy or consulate in your country they may ask for extra documents.

-The application procedure is very similar to the other application procedures for other types of visas.
+The application procedure for a German Job Seeker visa is very similar to the application procedures for other types of German visas.